 - Get out a muffin pan.
-Roll aluminum foil into little balls the size you would like the middle of your donuts to be.
+Roll aluminum foil into little cylinders the size you would like the middle of your donuts to be.
 Place one in each muffin cup and grease with cooking spray.
-(See photo below for example.)

 - Use a hand mixer to combine cookie and sugar until incorporated.

 - Add milk, oil, vanilla, and egg; mix.

 - Slowly add flour, baking powder, and salt over top of cookie butter mixture.
 Mix until just combined.

 - Transfer to a ziploc bag, cut a small hole in one corner and pipe into muffin pan around the tin foil balls.

 - Bake 8 - 10 minutes, until donuts are golden brown.
 Allow to cool for a few minutes before removing them from the pan.
 Once you remove them, let them cool fully while you make the glaze.
 Push tin foil out right before glazing.